 And a special thanks to Dan Misener for making a place for this to happen.
 If you build it, they will come.
 We’re lucky you’re letting your “baby” evolve to reflect more diverse coming of age stories.

-Focus on healthy eating, exercise and life goals.
+Build healthy eating and exercise goals.
 A healthy weight will follow.

 Take a moment to think of a few people you trust.
 Find a quiet time to sit down and share what’s going on in your life.
 Ask for help.
-A good starting point could be reading this post together and the 5 common weight-loss misconceptions that will follow.
-And when you sign up for my weekly blog post (below) you’ll receive one of the best strategies I learned.
+A good starting point could be reading this post together and the 5 common weight-loss misconceptions that follow.
+And when you sign up (below) you’ll receive one of the best strategies I learned.
 It will help you build healthy eating and exercise habits—or reach any goal.